camunda/camunda-docs-manual/README.md

 Whenever possible, documentation should be written in [Markdown](http://daringfireball.net/projects/markdown/)

+Please use US English and perform a spell check before committing.

 Some special notes on how to write it (view the source of this document for the actual markdown source code):